 - We provide children with medical conditions with the same opportunities and access to activities (both school-based and out-of-school) as other students.
 No child will be denied admission or prevented from taking up a place in this school because arrangements for their medical condition have not been made. - We will listen to the views of students and parents. - We understand the medical conditions of students at this school and that they may be serious, adversely affect their quality of life and impact on their ability to learn.
-We understand that all children with the same medical condition will not have the same needs.

-• We recognise our responsibilities and duties contained in the Children and Families Act (England only), the Equality Act (England, Wales and Scotland) and the Disability Discrimination Act (Northern Ireland only) in relation to children with disability or medical conditions.
+We understand that all children with the same medical condition will not have the same needs. - We recognise that duties in the Children and Families Act (England only), the Equality Act (England, Wales and Scotland) and the Disability Discrimination Act (Northern Ireland only) relate to children with disability or medical conditions is anticipatory.